d2l-ai/d2l-en/chapter_introduction/intro.md

 ### Unsupervised learning

-All the examples so far were related to *Supervised Learning*, i.e. situations where we feed the model a bunch of examples and a bunch of *corresponding target values*.
+All the examples so far were related to *Supervised Learning*, i.e., situations where we feed the model a bunch of examples and a bunch of *corresponding target values*.
 You could think of supervised learning as having an extremely specialized job and an extremely anal boss.
 The boss stands over your shoulder and tells you exactly what to do in every situation until you learn to map from situations to actions.